bodik/rwm/README.md

 ## Notes

 * executed tools stdout is buffered, eg. `restic mount` does not print immediate output as normal
-* passthrough full arguments to underlying tool with "--" (eg. `rwm rclone -- ls --help`).
+* passthrough full arguments to underlying tool with "--" (eg. `rwm aws -- s3api --help`).
 * runner microceph breaks on reboot because of symlink at /etc/ceph